Eastern states push back at rule of law conditions on funds

 The issue of so-called 'conditionality' is expected to be one of the political hot potatoes at the EU leaders' summit this Friday (23 February).

-Some member states, such as Italy and Germany, are losing patience with countries - notably Poland and Hungary - which are the largest recipients of EU funds and had several bruising clashes with the EU commission over democratic values and rule of law.
+Some member states, such as Italy and Germany, are losing patience with countries - notably Poland and Hungary - which are the largest recipients of EU funds and had several bruising clashes with the EU commission over democratic values and the rule of law.

 Central and eastern European countries have also refused to take part in an EU migrant relocation scheme, and some have neglected rulings by the European Court of Justice (ECJ) - further irking net contributors to the budget.